autosd-vss-mw/vss-lib/README.md

 ## Features

+- Middeware (common library) to manage VSS files and all type of vehicles
 - Emit random vehicle signals based on QM, ASIL, or UserPreference.
 - Handle real-time hardware signals from baremetal devices.
-- Attach electronics vendors to vehicle models for simulation.
+- Attach electronics vendors suppliers to vehicle models for simulation.
 - Monitor D-Bus for vehicle signal data.

-## Benefits of VSS-Lib
+## Benefits of VSS-Middleware

 ### 1. **Standardization and Interoperability**
-   - **VSS-Lib** provides a standardized framework for defining and managing vehicle signals across different vendors, making it easier to share, interpret, and exchange data across the ecosystem.
+   - **VSS-Middleware** provides a standardized framework for defining and managing vehicle signals across different vendors, making it easier to share, interpret, and exchange data across the ecosystem.
    - A standardized approach reduces fragmentation, ensuring vendors can work with other systems more seamlessly.

 ### 2. **Time and Cost Efficiency**
    - Developing proprietary software to handle vehicle signals can be expensive and time-consuming.
-By using **VSS-Lib**, vendors leverage an existing solution, allowing them to focus on other core aspects of their products.
+By using **VSS-Middleware**, vendors leverage an existing solution, allowing them to focus on other core aspects of their products.
-   - **VSS-Lib** already comes with pre-built functionality for signal management, reducing the need for vendors to reinvent the wheel.
+   - **VSS-Middleware** already comes with pre-built functionality for signal management, reducing the need for vendors to reinvent the wheel.

 ### 3. **Compliance with Industry Trends**
-   - **VSS-Lib** is aligned with industry initiatives like **COVESA VSS**, ensuring that vendors stay in line with industry standards.
+   - **VSS-Middleware** is aligned with industry initiatives like **COVESA VSS**, ensuring that vendors stay in line with industry standards.
-   - Vendors can rely on **VSS-Lib** to maintain compliance with increasing regulatory requirements for data sharing and signal management.
+   - Vendors can rely on **VSS-Middleware** to maintain compliance with increasing regulatory requirements for data sharing and signal management.

 ### 4. **Modular and Extensible**
-   - **VSS-Lib** is designed to be modular, allowing vendors to customize and extend it based on their specific needs without building a new system.
+   - **VSS-Middleware** is designed to be modular, allowing vendors to customize and extend it based on their specific needs without building a new system.
    - Vendors can easily attach their specific signals, protocols, and data structures while benefiting from the standardized structure.

 ### 5. **Easier Collaboration Across Vendors**
-   - When different electronics and car vendors work together, using **VSS-Lib** makes collaboration smoother, especially when integrating electronics from multiple suppliers.
+   - When different electronics and car vendors work together, using **VSS-Middleware** makes collaboration smoother, especially when integrating electronics from multiple suppliers.

 ### 6. **Future-Proofing**
-   - **VSS-Lib** is built to accommodate future changes in technology and regulation.
-Vendors can rely on the **VSS-Lib** community to handle changes in signal standards and requirements.
+   - **VSS-Middleware** is built to accommodate future changes in technology and regulation.
+Vendors can rely on the **VSS-Middleware** community to handle changes in signal standards and requirements.

 ### 7. **Open Source Community and Support**
-   - **VSS-Lib** benefits from constant development, improvements, and community support, leading to faster bug fixes and enhancements.
+   - **VSS-Middleware** benefits from constant development, improvements, and community support, leading to faster bug fixes and enhancements.

 ### 8. **Compatibility Across Industries**
-   - **VSS-Lib** provides a unified structure that can be adapted for various industries, including automotive, aerospace, medical devices, and drones.
+   - **VSS-Middleware** provides a unified structure that can be adapted for various industries, including automotive, aerospace, medical devices, and drones.

 ### 9. **Focus on Hardware Innovation**
-   - Vendors can focus on hardware development and improving product capabilities without developing custom software, leveraging **VSS-Lib** as a common communication layer.
+   - Vendors can focus on hardware development and improving product capabilities without developing custom software, leveraging **VSS-Middleware** as a common communication layer.

 ### 10. **Freedom from Interference integration**
    - **Out of box** Freedom from Interference tests based executed daily based in real data from vendors specs.